 This version of the module was published in May 2018 following amendments to the Rates Rebates Act 1973.
-The new material was prepared by Simpson Grierson.
-It was also reviewed by the Policy Group, Department of Internal Affairs.
+The material was prepared by Simpson Grierson in 2018 and reviewed by them in April 2019.
+It was reviewed by the Policy Group, Department of Internal Affairs in May 2018.
+This module incorporates the changes made to sections 2 and 7A of the Rates Rebate Act 1973 by the Local Government Regulatory Systems Amendment Act 2019.

 Please note that there is a separate module for Rates - Billing and Collection Processes.